luber/syslog-extensions-logging/README.md

 # syslog-extensions-logging
-Syslog provider for .NET Core 2.0 [logging subsystem](https://github.com/aspnet/Logging).
+Syslog provider for .NET Core 2.0+ [logging subsystem](https://github.com/aspnet/Logging).
 This provider will send log messages to a Syslog server via UDP protocol.

-Note: For now it supports .Net Core 2.0 and later (versions before 2.0 are not supported yet)
+Note: For now it supports .Net Core 2.0+ (versions before 2.0 are not supported yet)

 ### Instructions